KoblizekXD/byte-lens/README.md

 or contact me on Discord: `@koblizekxd`.
 Standard contribution guidelines apply, use same code style that is being used everywhere in the codebase.

 ### License
 Licensed under GNU GPL v3.0.
-See [LICENSE](LICENSE.txt) for more information.
+See [COPYING](COPYING) for more information.

 ### Additional Notes
 While the UI may look similiar to JetBrains software, this project is not affiliated with JetBrains, or any of their software.
 I simply liked their UI design and therefore tried to remake it.